-On average, listings lease in the $40's per square foot per year.
-The Vineyard submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $6 per sqft per year.
-That's a 12% decrease in rent.
+Most listings are in the $40's per square foot per year.
+The Vineyard region is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 4% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Vineyard region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Vineyard region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 4 listings have been made available, which means leases are probably going fast.
+In the last 90 days, 5 listings have been posted online, which means new availabilities most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 40% of the office spaces in the Vineyard are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 7,820 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are around 6 floors.
+Even though the median size is 16,030 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this area are close to 6 floors.
 Most buildings in this area were built in 1985 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this market.
+Wholesale trade is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Vineyard occupants.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.